samcole1992/uselectiondata/README.md

 A difficulty I had was changing the map dynamically based on user input, specifically the selecting of a specific year.
 After a lot of JSON massaging, I found that I misunderstood how D3 interacts with svg, as it pertains to updating an image.
 Once I knew how they interacted, I was able to construct methods, specifically method callbacks, that allowed for an updated image

 The svg data of the map, which is from the D3 documentation, can be found locally, and the election data is all called externally.
 Although I may have to switch from an external AJAX call to hosting the data locally for part two of the challenge.
-Once I get working drafts, I will start moving this to REACT.js
+Once I get an acceptable working draft, I will start moving this to REACT.js